 The superintendent is responsible for curriculum development and for determining the most effective method of conducting research and design activities.
 A curriculum framework will describe the processes and procedures that will be followed in researching, designing, and articulating each curriculum area.
-This framework will at a minimum, identify content standards, benchmarks, and grade level expectations for the content/discipline and verify integration of local, state, and/or federal mandates.
+This framework will at a minimum, describe the processes and procedures for the following curriculum development activities to: